These are symptoms beyond the chronic memory/thinking problems that are the hallmark of dementia. They include problems like:

-- If the person is often very agitated, or very paranoid, or if otherwise the behavioral symptoms are causing significant distress to the older person or to caregivers, it’s often reasonable to try an antipsychotic.
+- If the person is often very agitated, aggressive, or paranoid, or if otherwise the behavioral symptoms are causing significant distress to the older person or to caregivers, it’s often reasonable to try an antipsychotic.

 - Be sure to discuss the increased risk of stroke and death with the doctor and among family members.
 This can be a reasonable risk to accept, but it’s essential to be informed before proceeding.

 - It’s best to start with the lowest dose possible.

 - If there have been visual hallucinations or other signs of possible Lewy-Body dementia, quetiapine is usually the safest first choice.

 - Monitor carefully for evidence of improvement and for signs of side-effects.